MostTornBrain/fvtt-export-markdown/README.md

 ![Required Modules](Screenshots/RequiredModules.png)

 ## 4. Configure Markdown Exporter
 Choose `Configure Settings` and pick Markdown Exporter.
-Ensure the following options are checked.   _NOTE:_ This is going to have all the items in the Pathfinder Compendium exported with unique, non-friendly filenames.
-This is **required** if you want the internal links between notes to work.
-We will address the non-friendly filenames with an Obsidian plugin in a later step.
+Ensure the following options are checked.   _NOTE:_ It is recommended to **NOT** use the UUID of each document as the note name as doing so will populate your vault with a lot of random file names.
 ![Markdown Exporter](Screenshots/MarkdownExporterSettings.png)

 Enter the 4 handlebar names in the appropriate locations: